QuantumMaterialsModelling/bands4vasp/README.md

 * _EBSbloch*_ shows the bands inbetween the energy interval defined by _EDELTA1_ with respect to Bloch character.
 * _EBSorbit*_ shows the bands inbetween the energy interval defined by _EDELTA1_ with respect to orbital character and if present a variable pointsize proportional to the Bloch character.
 * _.spec._ shows the spectral function inbetween the energy interval defined by _EDELTA1_ with respect to Bloch character.
-* _Fermisurface.specfun_ shows the Fermisurface derived from the spectral function.
+* _Fermisurface.specfun_ shows the Fermi surface derived from the spectral function.
-* _Bandindexplot_ shows the Bandstructure with bandindices occuring in the VASP files.
+* _Bandindexplot_ shows the band structure with bandindices occuring in the VASP files.
-* _Fermisurface_ shows the derived fermisurface from the Fermi vectors.
+* _Fermisurface_ shows the derived Fermi surface from the Fermi vectors.
-* _Fermisurface_bloch_ shows the derived fermisurface from the Fermi vectors with respect to Bloch character.
+* _Fermisurface_bloch_ shows the derived Fermi surface from the Fermi vectors with respect to Bloch character.
-* _Fermisurface_orbital_ shows the derived fermisurface from the Fermi vecotrs with respect to orbital character.
+* _Fermisurface_orbital_ shows the derived Fermi surface from the Fermi vecotrs with respect to orbital character.

 For spin polarized calculations the extension .spin1. and .spin2. are added to the filenames.